 I had stopped.
 Finally decided to just spray tan or use self tanner.
 I use the Jergens Glow and I will just buy random spray tans.

-...and here are some newer photos that were taken since I have stopped tanning...
+...and here are some more recent photos that were taken since I have stopped tanning...

 At the time I did not realize what I was doing to myself.
 But in all honesty, looking back, my skin looks so much healthier now.
 I can just see how fake I looked in my previous pictures.
 Now, my skin is so much better looking, even not as tan.
 I use enough self tanner to just keep a little bit of a color.
 As you can see in my pictures, I look much better without the tanning bed, even if I am pale.
 So you can still be beautiful and pale.